jgreat/helm-rancher-server/charts/rancher/README.md

 ## Connecting to a `localhost` Rancher Server

 By default Rancher is listening on `rancher.localhost` for connections.
-You will need to set up an `hosts` entry to connect.
+You will need to set up a `hosts` entry to connect.

 * Windows - `c:\windows\system32\drivers\etc\hosts`
 * Mac - `/etc/hosts`